vaughansharman/icsliberator/README.md

 ```

 At the end the formatted output will be written to console, append this to your todo.txt file and you are done!
 Now don't go get yourself at the mercy of a close walled garden again :)

+##Why do I need to manually add lists?
+When exporting from Reminders, you need to select all the lists you want to export and then "file -> export"...
+Unfortunately this looses information on which list the todo item was in!
+So we have to re-add this info